 The calculation of HRA is based on the salary structure of the employee, the city in which they reside, and the rent paid by the employee.
 The HRA calculation is done by considering the lowest of the following three amounts:

-There are certain conditions that must be met to claim HRA.
+Certain conditions must be met to claim HRA.
 The employee must be living in a rented accommodation and must be paying rent for the same.
 The rented accommodation should not be owned by the employee or their spouse or any other family member.
 Additionally, the employee must submit the rent payment proof to the employer to claim HRA.

 Several factors impact the calculation of HRA, including the employee’s salary structure, the city in which they reside, and the actual rent paid by the employee.
 The higher the rent paid, the higher the HRA amount an employee can claim.
 The city in which the employee resides also plays a crucial role in the HRA calculation, as the HRA rates vary based on the city’s classification as a metro or non-metro city.